frictionlessdata/frictionless-py/docs/target/validating-data/README.md

 **Deviated Value**

-This checks uses the extranal `statistics` package to checks a field for deviations.
+This check uses the Python's builtin `statistics` module to check a field's data for deviations.
+By default, deviated values are outside of the average +- three standard deviations.
+Take a look at the [API Reference](https://github.com/frictionlessdata/frictionless-py/blob/master/docs/target/api-reference/README.md#deviatedvaluecheck) for more details about available options and default values.
+The exact algorithm can be found [here](https://github.com/frictionlessdata/frictionless-py/blob/7ae8bae9a9197adbfe443233a6bad8a94e065ece/frictionless/checks/heuristic.py#L94).
 For example:

 ```python